skip navigation

 We intended to go to the game.

-We didn't was to miss going to the game.
+We didn't want to miss going to the game.

 boy with bat and ball